srswinde/cassini_app/README.md

 ## Python Server and database interface

 The python source code is found in the [tornado](tornado) directory.
-The python source is split into two python packages, the [database](tornado/database) package and the api package [tornado/api](tornado/api).
-The database package contins the sqlalchemy models and the api package contains the tornado web request handlers and a process server to handle the lazy loading of images from cassini's website into the cloud database.
+The python source is split into two python packages, the [tornado/database](tornado/database) package and the api package [tornado/api](tornado/api).
+The database package contins the sqlalchemy models and the api package contains the tornado web request handlers and a process server to handle the lazy loading of images from cassini's website.

 ## Using the App